johnhello2u/Hour-registeration-VBA-APP-/README.md

 <h2>Script urenReg.xlsb:</h2>
 <h3>Workbook modules</h3>
-<li> Workbook_Open() : lock specific columnswith a password protection before open based on the current day of the week </li>
+<li> Workbook_Open() : lock specific columns with a password protection when opening the workbook, and only allow editing the current day of the week.  </li>
 <li> Workbook_BeforeClose(): lock all the columns </li>
 <li> Workbook_SheetChange(): call upon time action that closes the workbook after 10 minutes </li>